thomaslongfell/super-tic-tac-toe/README.md

 # super-tic-tac-toe
 Super Tic-Tac-Toe is a game.
+The game is designed to be played with a friend on the same device.

 ## Rules